 4. Newsbeuter/Podbeuter (podcast mgmt.) – Newsbeuter manages your podcast/rss feeds, and Podbeuter downloads them.
 I’ve used www.podbean.com to get the URLs of my favorite podcasts.

 3. Torrentflix (Netflix on steroids) – Personally, I’ve made the switch to not pirating content.
 So even though you can STREAM a bunch of paid content for free with this app… I only use it to stream free items, or stuff I’ve already bought.
 (Like Vodcasts)

 2. Pianobar (Pandora Radio Client) – This app destroys any other Pandora client.
 It’s lightweight, with quick controls, and streams ad free Pandora.

 1. MPS-Youtube (All of Youtube) – A fantastic app to stream your favorite song, or download any youtube video for viewing.
 If you’re on an Debian based distro, you’ll need to do a little extra legwork to get this running, but it’ll definitely be worth it.

-Love the terminal?
-Check out I3WM to absolutely crush your workflow (in a good way).
+Love Linux Terminal Apps?
+Check out one of the best linux desktops around, I3WM, to absolutely crush your workflow (in a good way).